Kitashi14/DevBoost/QUICKSTART.md

    - **Note**: AI description, command, and input fields are preserved
 3. **Add to Global Buttons** (workspace buttons only):
    - Copy a workspace button to global scope
+   - **AI Validation**: The extension checks if the button is suitable for global use
+     - Absolute paths to system tools (e.g., `/usr/bin/git`) are considered safe
+     - Relative paths or project-specific references trigger a warning
+   - You can override the warning and add anyway if needed
    - Makes it available in all projects (saved to `global-buttons.json`)
    - Includes automatic duplicate detection
 4. **Delete Button**: Remove the button from your collection